t-a-y-l-o-r/Maven/README.md

 # Contributing

-  Don't!
-I will close all PR's without descrimination.

-  If for some reason you want to use this code then clone it and make it your own.
+  I'd prefer if you didn't!
+Instead feel free to fork it and make your own copy.
-  I will not be responsible for what you do with it

 # Why Is This Public?